| "Troubles"Whitby is well known for its shipbuilding and skilled traditional

 the trust fund a £500 donation, but even so it did not make me

+any more of an equal trustee, how bizarre was that!
 I cannot give a single example of the bitterness I received as there

 were so many, far more than I ever thought possible especially from